 Pulse the Marzipan, almond flour and powdered sugar together.
 Then add in the egg whites, lemon juice, vanilla extract and salt.
 Once the liquid are added, the dough will come together quickly.
-Oil your hands so the dough doesn’t stick to you, and roll the dough into once inch balls.
-Chill the balls for 2 hours.
-The dough can be made the day or day(s) ahead of time.
+The dough shouldn’t be overly sticky.
+If it is too sticky, add some more almond flour to the mix.

 Making a chocolate glaze for these cookies is much easier than it sounds.